briandconnelly/nicheconstruct/paper/02_methods.md

 Our simulated environment consists of $N^2$ patches arranged as an $N \times N$ lattice, where each patch can support a population.
 After mutation, individuals emigrate to an adjacent patch at rate $m$.
 During each migration event, a single destination patch is randomly chosen with uniform probability from each source patch's Moore neighborhood, which is composed of the nearest 8 patches on the lattice.
-Because the metapopulation lattice has boundaries, patches located on an edge have smaller neighborhoods.
+Because the metapopulation lattice has boundaries, patches located on the periphery have smaller neighborhoods.

 ### Metapopulation Initialization and Simulation

 Metapopulations are initiated in a state that follows an environmental change, which leaves most patches empty.
 First, populations are seeded at all patches with cooperator proportion $p_{0}$ and grown to density $S(p_{0})$.
-An environmental challenge is then introduced, which subjects the population to a bottleneck.
+An environmental challenge is then introduced, which subjects all populations to a bottleneck.
-For each individual, the probability of survival is $\mu_{t}$, which represents the likelihood that tolerance arises via mutation.
+For each individual, the probability of survival is $\mu_{t}$, which represents the likelihood that tolerance to the new environmental conditions arises via mutation.
 Because individuals have not yet adapted to this new environment, the allelic state of each individual's genotype is $0$ at each adaptive locus.
 Following initialization, simulations are run for $T$ cycles, where each discrete cycle consists of population growth, mutation, and migration.
 At the end of each cycle, populations are thinned to allow for growth in the next cycle.